Jelmerro/vimrc/README.md

 ### Fugitive

-- Use many commands such as :Gblame or :Gdiffsplit to access git within Vim
+- Use many commands such as :G blame or :Gdiffsplit to access git within Vim

 ### Illuminate